sjmyuan/sjmyuan.github.io/_drafts/free-monad.md

   Not like the `div` function in [Algebraic Data Type](https://blog.shangjiaming.com/scala%20tutorial/algebraic-data-type/) which just return one effect `DivResult` or `ExceptionResult`.
   For the pure `copy` function, we expect the return type contains two effects: `ReadFile` and `SaveFile`, not only the `SaveFile`.
-  And these two effects should happens in order, we can't imagine a copy operation do save operation first, it can't save anything before read the content.
+  And these two effects should happens in order, we can't imagine a copy do save operation first, it can't save anything before read the content.

 Now we know our ADT can't make the `copy` function pure, we need the ADT represent not only multiple effects, but also the order of effects.